-Inlets for TV/Satellite and an outlet for a 120 volt receptacle is located on the curbside of the travel trailer and is labeled for your convenience.
+An inlet for TV/Satellite and an outlet for a 120 volt receptacle is located on the curbside of the travel trailer and is labeled for your convenience.
 The trailer must be plugged into a shoreline power supply for the outlet to operate.

-The TV and satellite inlets can be used to connect a campground cable source or portable satellite antenna for viewing inside the travel trailer.
+The TV/satellite inlet can be used to connect a campground cable source or portable satellite antenna for viewing inside the travel trailer.